 My name is Riya William Yuyada and I come from Mundri in South Sudan.
 My project is a mentorship program which I prefer to call ‘’I Am My Sister’s Keeper’.
 This is because we take the place of big sisters to our mentees from different schools in the country.
 This project aims to encourage the girls to remain focused in school even amidst many challenges like poverty and lack of sanitary towels.

 During the mentorship sessions, we bring mentors to meet and talk to the mentees in their different schools.
-They have discussions on different topics as requested by the mentees like school relationships, importance of female education, teen pregnancies among others.
-We ask the mentees the problems they are facing that hinder their progress in school and then we link them to the right mentors who have also gone through similar problems as they were growing up to have one on one mentorship sessions.
+They have discussions on different topics as requested by the mentees like academics, relationships, importance of sexual health education, teen pregnancies, among many others.
+We ask the mentees what problems they are facing that hinder their progress in school.
+We then link them to the right mentors who have also gone through similar problems as they were growing up, and the we host one-on-one mentorship sessions.

-We also screen short inspirational films to the girls to show them the realities out there so as to inspire them to stay in school.
-We are planning to distribute the menstrual hygiene kits which will include sanitary towels and other scholastics that will help the girls stay in school and perform better once we get the resources.
+We also screen short inspirational films for the girls.
+These films show them the realities out there so as to inspire them to stay in school.
+We are planning to distribute menstrual hygiene kits which will include sanitary towels and other essentials that will help the girls stay in school and perform better.

 What makes it alarming is only 1% of girls are able to finish primary school.So for us to get close to gender equality and involve more women in decision-making processes of the war-torn country, we realised the need to push for the education of girls so as to improve on the quality of women that will be changing our country through mentorship programs.
 To achieve this, we need to keep more girls in my country in school and close the education gap.